siddharth-birajdar/siddharth-birajdar.github.io/_tabs/about.md

 ## About Me

 I am a **data scientist with three years of experience** specializing in **big data processing, machine learning, and recommendation systems**.
-At **Reliance Retail**, I played a key role in developing **product recommendation models for JioMart**, leveraging **R, Python, PySpark, and SQL** to build hybrid approaches that contributed **1.6% of overall product revenue**.
+Worked on various **product recommendation and relevancy models**, leveraging **R, Python, PySpark, and SQL** to build hybrid approaches.

-My expertise spans **customer segmentation, demand forecasting, fraud detection, and churn prediction**, where I have implemented scalable **machine learning solutions** to drive business impact.
+My expertise spans **recommendations, customer segmentation, demand forecasting, fraud detection, and churn prediction**, where I have implemented scalable **machine learning solutions** to drive business impact.
 I have also worked extensively on **ETL pipelines, SQL query optimization, and big data processing with PySpark**, ensuring efficient data management for large-scale applications.

 Beyond technical development, I am passionate about **explainable AI**, working towards making machine learning models more transparent and interpretable for business stakeholders.
 My previous work on **size recommendation systems**, achieving **62% accuracy among first-time buyers and 97% coverage for repeat purchasers**, highlighted the need for **efficient feature selection techniques**, an area I continue to explore.